Graph-structured tensor optimization for nonlinear density control and mean field games: Introduction

 The outline of the paper is as follows: in Section~\ref{sec:background} we introduce some background material on optimal transport and convex optimization.
-In Section~\ref{sec:problem_formulation} we formulate the graph-structured tensor optimization problem and also give two examples of applications where it occurs.
-The main results are presented in Section~\ref{sec:convex_graph_tensor_opt}, with a primal-dual framework for solving a graph-structured tensor optimization problem together with a Sinkhorn-type algorithm for iteratively solving the dual problem.
+The main results are presented in Section~\ref{sec:convex_graph_tensor_opt}, where we formulate the graph-structured tensor optimization problem of interest and present a primal-dual framework for solving it, together with a Sinkhorn-type algorithm for iteratively solving the dual problem.
 Conditions for convergence and R-linear convergence are also presented.
-In Section~\ref{sec:convex_min_cost_flow} and \ref{sec:mean_field_games}, we develop the motivating examples further, and based on the results from Section~\ref{sec:convex_graph_tensor_opt} we present algorithms for solving the corresponding problems.
-Moreover, we also present a numerical example for each of the two problem classes.
+Based on this, in Section \ref{sec:mean_field_games} we develop an algorithm for solving multi-species potential mean field games.
+This is done by casting the problem as a graph-structured tensor optimization problem and then specializing the general algorithm to the particular instance.
+In the section, we also present a numerical example to illustrate the use and performance of the algorithm.
 Finally, Section~\ref{sec:conclusions} contains some concluding remarks.
 Some proofs are deferred to the appendix for improved readability.
 This paper builds on \cite{ringh2021efficient}, where we presented an algorithm, without proof of convergence, for the multi-species mean field game in a simplified setting (see also remark~\ref{rem:meanfieldgames}).